Yasashari/Smart-Contract-Vulnerabilities---Security-/README.md

 ## 5. tx.origin phishing attack
        If code exists tx.origin then it might be vulnerable to attack.
 So better to use msg.sender instead of tx.origin

+## 6. Hiding smart contracts
+       Functions or costructor set the address that having smart contracts.
+Make sure those address exists the same code published on etherscan or relevant blockchain scanner.